JeetMonk/fridge-recipe/README.md

 This project contains mainly one program. <br>
 1. fridge server (fridge_recipe.py) <br>

-#### Start up HTTP server (runs at backend)
+#### Start the main program
 Start the main program by giving the initial fridge ingredients file (the file should be in the same dictory as the program).
 > python3 fridge_recipe.py  my-fridge.csv <br>

 This will start the fridge server that allows user to interact with it by API calls.. <br>

-### Interact with Elevators
+### Interact with program
-Once the main program starts, there are 4 API's will be available to interact with the elevators. <br>
+Once the main program starts, there are 4 API's will be available to interact with the program. <br>
 There are 1 main API and 3 additional API's. <br>

 #### main recipe API
 recipe API to POST recipe(s) and receive feedback with all recipe availabilites and preferred recipe. <br>